AdobeDocs/cc-everywhere/src/pages/guides/review/index.md

 ### 1. Set up your public profile

 If this is your first Adobe integration, set up your public profile.

-### 2. Consent Screen details

-These details will appear on the consent screen that users will view when signing in to use your app or integration.
-Information from your public profile will also appear on this screen.

 If your app processes personal information, include a link to the privacy policy on your app’s website, per the Adobe Developer Agreement.

-### 3. Details for approval
+### 2. Details for approval

 Describe what your app does, to help Adobe review it for approval.

-### 4. Notes to reviewer
+### 3. Notes to reviewer

 Make sure you’ve included the following in the **Notes to reviewer** feild.